Cyfrin/4-puppy-raffle-audit/audit-data/2023-09-01-puppy-raffle.md

 ### [H-2] Weak randomness in `PuppyRaffle::selectWinner` allows anyone to choose winner

 **Description:** Hashing `msg.sender`, `block.timestamp`, `block.difficulty` together creates a predictable final number.
 A predictable number is not a good random number.
-Malicious users can manipulate these values to choose the winner of the raffle themselves.
+Malicious users can manipulate these values or know them ahead of time to choose the winner of the raffle themselves.

 **Impact:** Any user can choose the winner of the raffle, winning the money and selecting the "rarest" puppy, essentially making it such that all puppies have the same rarity, since you can choose the puppy.